LetzPwn/ctf-writeups/dawg_ctf_2020/coronacation/2020-04-12-coronacation.md

 ## Description
 The challenge was in the pwn category and gave 400 points.
-A executable was provided.
+An executable was provided.

 ## TL;DR
-Use the first format string vulnerability to leak addresses, from which you can calculate the return address of the relevant return address.
+Use the first format string vulnerability to leak addresses, from which you can calculate the address of the relevant return address and *win* function.
-Then overwrite that return address with the address of the win function with the second format string vulnerability.
+Then overwrite that return address with the address of the *win* function with the second format string vulnerability.

 ## Information Gathering
 ### Check Security Measures